Timinator2000/Algorithm_X/14 - your turn/02 - agent x mission 2.md

 # Consistency Is Key

 It can be challenging to visualize an Exact Cover problem that requires coloring.
 In the previous diagrams, think of the two sets of letters in the bottom right as the __Color Police__.
 When the gameboard is first considered, these groups are often not obvious, but at some point in the gameboard exploration, a need for consistency arises.
-This need is a telltale sign, it is time consider adding the Color Police to your gameboard.
+This need is a telltale sign, it is time to consider adding the Color Police to your gameboard.

 # Setting Up Your Solver